13 Essential Boundaries Everyone Should Have In A Relationship

 - You each have the right to privacy and can expect any secrets shared will stay between you two(unless there is an exception to that rule).

 - Each person is responsible for managing their finances and paying their bills, though you may decide to pool funds or contribute financially in other ways.
 The key is that you discuss and mutually agree.
+For more information on how to set boundaries in your relationships, check out How to find life balance in 10 simple steps.

 - Neither person should feel obligated to give up things they enjoy just because their partner doesn't like those things.